-"Levels of control".
-A number of systems for categorising the level of control applicable to MASS have been developed, notably by the European Defence Agency's Safety and Regulations for European Unmanned Maritime Systems (SARUMS) group.
+"Levels of control" A number of systems for categorising the level of control applicable to MASS have been developed, notably by the European Defence Agency's Safety and Regulations for European Crewless Maritime Systems (SARUMS) group.

-Table Table 1-4: Level of Control Definitions Level Name Description Description 0 Manned MASS is controlled by operators aboard 1 Operated Under Operated control all cognitive functionality is within the human operator.
+Table Table 1-4: Level of Control Definitions Level Name Description 0 Crewed MASS is controlled by operators aboard 1 Operated Under Operated control all cognitive functionality is within the human operator.
 The operator has direct contact with the MASS over e.g., continuous radio (R/C) and/or cable (e.g., tethered UUVs and ROVs).
-The operator makes all decisions, directs and controls all vehicle and mission functions. into the MASS.
-It may sense the environment, report its state and suggest one or se actions.
-It may also suggest possible actions to the operator, such as e.g. prompting Under Directed control some degree of reasoning and ability to respond is implemented into the MASS.
-It may sense the environment, report its state and suggest one or several actions.
+The operator makes all decisions, directs and controls all vehicle and mission functions.
+2 Under Directed control some degree of reasoning and ability to respond is implemented into the MASS.
+It may sense the environment, report its state and suggest one or sever actions.
 It may also suggest possible actions to the operator, such as e.g. prompting the operator for information or decisions.
 However, the authority to make decisions is with the operator.
-The MASS will act only if commanded and/or permitted to do so. its state and define actions and report its intention.
-The operator has the option to to (veto) intentions declared by the MASS during a certain time, after which the The MASS is now authorised to execute some functions.
-It may sense environment, report its state and define actions and report its intention.
+The MASS will act only if commanded and/or permitted to do so.
+3 Delegated The MASS is now authorised to execute some functions.
+It may sense environment, reporting its state and define actions and report its intention.
 The operator has the option to object to (veto) intentions declared by the MASS during a certain time, after which the MASS will act.
 The initiative emanates from the MASS and decision-making is shared between the operator and the MASS.
-4 4 Monitored The MASS will sense environment and report its state.
-The MASS defines act decides, acts and reports its action.
+4 Monitored The MASS will sense environment and report its state.
+The MASS defines action decides, acts and reports its action.
 The operator may monitor the events.
 5 Autonomous The MASS will sense environment, define possible actions, decide and act.
-The Unmanned Vessel is afforded a maximum degree of independence and self-determination within the context of the system capabilities and limitations.
+The Crewless Vessel is afforded a maximum degree of independence and self-determination within the context of the system capabilities and limitations.
 Autonomous functions are invoked by the on-board systems at occasions decided by the same, without notifying any external units or operators.

-Definitions for Level of Control (LoC) are shown at Table 1-4 and should be considered alongside the Degrees of Autonomy Table 1-2.
+Definitions for Level of Control (LoC) are shown at Table 1-4 and should be considered alongside the Degrees of Autonomy in Table 1-2.
 In practice, levels of control may be different for different functions aboard the same MASS (e.g. a MASS navigating under LoC4, may also deploy a payload that is controlled at LoC2).
 The LoC applied to the MASS may also change during a voyage (e.g. LoC 1 in a VTS, but LoC 4 in open ocean passage).